ProtonMail/gopenpgp/index.md

 # Updates

 We are currently in discussions with the maintainers of the [original golang crypto library](https://github.com/golang/crypto/) to include our improvements there.
-In the meantime, we wanted to open source our modifications:
+In the meantime, we wanted to open source our modifications.
+Among our improvements, we have:

 - Added support for elliptic curve cryptography
 - Undergone an audit by [SEC Consult](/assets/Source_Code_Review_-_Proton_Crypto_Library.pdf)